- About us

 In his professional life, Nigel is a Partner in the national law firm, Freeths.
 Based in Birmingham and specialising in commercial law, he regularly advises performers and producers working in the arts and leisure sector.
 Nigel has served on a number of boards before joining ACE.

 Maretha has always worked with young people and is passionate about educating through the arts.
-During seven years as a freelance drama specialist and Youth Theatre Director for the Birmingham REP, she assisted organisations to deliver high quality performances, workshops, leisure events, consultation and training events.
+During seven years as a freelance drama specialist and Youth Theatre Director for Birmingham REP, she assisted organisations in delivering high quality performances, workshops, leisure, consultation and training events.

 Her community work has involved working for Birmingham Museum and Art Gallery, engaging hard-to-reach audiences and supporting children in residential care.
 She presently works in education as a Head of Performing Arts in a secondary school in the Midlands.